Ultrasound scans in pregnancy

 • Pregnancy ultrasound scans use sound waves to create a picture of your baby in your womb.

-• A scan is done to see whether the pregnancy and your baby’s growth and development are progressing normally.
+• It's done to see if your baby’s growth and development are progressing normally.

-• Early in pregnancy, ultrasound is used to check your estimated due date, the number of babies you are having and your baby’s development.
+• Early in pregnancy, ultrasound is used to check your estimated due date, the number of babies you're having and your baby’s development.

 • Later in pregnancy, ultrasound can be used to check your baby’s growth and the position of the placenta.

-• Ultrasound sometimes finds abnormalities (structural differences).
-If this occurs, you may be offered further scans, or tests such as amniocentesis, to see if there is a genetic abnormality.
+• If any abnormality is found, you may be offered further scans, or tests such as amniocentesis, to see if there is a genetic abnormality.

 Woman and daughter looking at ultrasound printout